cmc-labo/jllm/README.md

-# local-llm
+# local-llm / jllm

 A lightweight Java tool for managing and running local LLMs — similar to Ollama but minimal by design.

 Models are registered by pointing to a local GGUF file and (optionally) a [llama.cpp](https://github.com/ggerganov/llama.cpp) binary.
 The registry is stored in `~/.local-llm/models.json`.
+Large GGUF files can be imported into a managed storage directory (`~/.local-llm/models/`) and removed cleanly from there with a single command.

-`run` (interactive chat) shells out to a `llama-cli` binary. `serve` (the HTTP API server) instead runs inference in-process via a JNI binding to llama.cpp - see [JNI Binding](#jni-binding-devlocalllmjni) - so it needs `native/build/libllamajni.so` built rather than a `llama-cli` binary.
+`run` (interactive chat) shells out to a `llama-cli` binary. `serve` (the HTTP API server) instead runs inference in-process via a JNI binding to llama.cpp — see [JNI Binding](#jni-binding-devlocalllmjni) — so it needs `native/build/libllamajni.so` built rather than a `llama-cli` binary.

 ## Requirements